 Grammar and syntax seem much more complicated skills and probably remain elusive for many native-English speakers too.
-It is commonly suggested to develop a feel for grammar and proper word order instead of being preoccupied with learning every single rule about them; sometimes, paying too much attention to Grammar and syntax can have negative effects and can inhibit language learning.
+It is commonly suggested to develop a feel for grammar and proper word order instead of being preoccupied with learning every single rule about them; 19 sometimes, paying too much attention to Grammar and syntax can have negative effects and can inhibit language learning.

 Learners do not have to be at the early stages of their lives to learn English using infant-derived methods.
-As recent research has shown, learners starting to learn English much later in life can reach incredibly high levels of English proficiency, although some researchers claim that infancy might be the critical period to learn new languages.
-There are even claims that adults are better than children in learning languages.
+As recent research has shown20, learners starting to learn English much later in life can reach incredibly high levels of English proficiency21, although some researchers claim that infancy might be the critical period to learn new languages.22 There are even claims that adults are better than children in learning languages.23 perfect is the enemy of good and beauty is in the eyes of the beholder.

 It is acceptable for people not to speak perfect English as long as others will be able to understand them.
 In fact, native-English speakers are very permissive and find it interesting to listen to a foreigner speak.
 Neither do non-native English speakers need to devote too much time for perfecting their English.
-After all, perfect is the enemy of good and beauty is in the eyes of the beholder.
+After all, effect on SLA.25 Still others claim that language learning ability decreases dramatically after the age of 3-7 years.26 Other personality traits accounting for differences in FLA vs. SLA include personality, culture, motivation, mother tongue, etc.27 On the other hand, studies claim that SLA usually takes place at an older age; thus, the brain has been trained to receive and process information, such as language learning, and this results in increased learning capacity.

 There are, however, fundamental differences in First Language Acquisition (FLA) vs. second language acquisition (SLA).
-Some sources claim that FLA is instinctive, meaning FLA is like writing on a clean slate and thus, FLA is probably easier and faster than SLA.
-Other studies claim that native language may interfere in learning a second language, and thus may have an inhibitory effect on SLA.
-Still others claim that language learning ability decreases dramatically after the age of 3-7 years.
-Other personality traits accounting for differences in FLA vs. SLA include personality, culture, motivation, mother tongue, etc. On the other hand, studies claim that SLA usually takes place at an older age; thus, the brain has been trained to receive and process information, such as language learning, and this results in increased learning capacity.
+Some sources claim that FLA is instinctive24, meaning FLA is like writing on a clean slate and thus, FLA is probably easier and faster than SLA.
+Other studies claim that native language may interfere in learning a second language, and thus may have an inhibitory